We've all heard about the power of focus. But what does that really mean? Consider this story.

-But unless your spouse is physically abusive, it’s also true that your kids need to have a relationship with him/her too.
+But unless your spouse is physically abusive, it’s also true that your kids need to have a relationship with your spouse too.
 That means that they also need to spend time with your spouse.

 Finally, when making your list of kids’ needs, flexibility is key.
 Your children’s needs will change as they grow and change.
 So, even though you’re making your list today, remember that your list will likely change in the future, especially if your children are very young right now.

-(NOTE: You don’t necessarily have to list everything your kids will need from now until they’re grown and gone.
+[NOTE: You don’t necessarily have to list everything your kids will need from now until they’re grown and gone.
 Not only would doing that be exhausting, but it’s also unrealistic.
 Just list what they need to be happy and healthy for at least the next few years.
-You can re-evaluate your list after that.)
+You can re-evaluate your list again when things change.]

 4. Prioritize your list.